theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/getting-started.md

 	4. Press **Enter** to trigger a service run.
 The response body of the service is displayed in the browser.

 	!!! note
-		This approach only works with simple services that do not use parameters.
+		This approach only works with simple services that do not use input parameters.
 		For more information about running services and passing parameters, see [Documentation: Run Services](./documentation/run-services.md).

-=== "Testrun Services in yunIO"
+=== ":products-yunio: Testrun Services in yunIO"

 	1. Navigate to the :yunio-nav-services: *Services* menu at the left side navigation area of the Designer.
 	2. Click :yunio-run: to open the *Run Service* menu of a service.